-A core real estate investment typically holds lower risk as they are usually in good condition and have low vacancy rates, generating stable cash flows for the investor.
-Properties in a core strategy usually follow a buy and hold model, whereby the property is bought and held to generate returns in the form of rental income, rather than focusing on capital appreciation.
+A Core real estate investment typically holds lower risk, as they are usually in good condition and have low vacancy rates, generating stable cash flows for investors.
+Properties of a Core investment strategy usually follow a buy-and-hold model, whereby the property is bought and held to generate returns in the form of rental income, rather than focusing on capital appreciation.

-A value-add real estate investment is typically higher in risk compared to core investments, since the property tends to be performing below its potential and requires physical changes such as renovations or maintenance to improve the quality of the property.
-The property may also require a change in property managers if it is holding back the property’s performance.
+A Value-Add real estate investment is typically higher in risk, compared to core investments, since the property tends to be performing below its potential and requires physical upgrades, such as renovations or maintenance to improve the quality of the property.
+The property may also require a change of property managers, if it is holding back the property’s performance.

-After value has been added to the property, it is leased out at higher rates and then marketed on its upgraded basis to potential buyers.
-While this strategy entails more work than the core strategy, it has the potential to generate significant returns for the investor through rental income, as well as the appreciation in the property’s value.
+After value has been added to a property, it can then be marketed as an upgraded property and leased out at a higher rent.
+While this strategy entails more work than the Core strategy, it has the potential to generate significant returns for the investor through rental income, as well as the appreciation in the property’s value.

-Opportunistic real estate investments take advantage of underperforming properties which are generally purchased at a lower cost, such as distressed assets or undeveloped land.
-Existing property may require significant renovations or redevelopments to maximise returns - this strategy involves “flipping” the property, where the investor purchases the property for a lower price, then adds value to the property and sells it for a significantly higher price.
-Opportunistic investments also include greenfield development deals, where an investor would purchase an empty plot of land and develop a building on it based on market demand.
+Opportunistic real estate investments take advantage of underperforming properties, which are generally acquired at a lower cost, such as distressed assets or undeveloped land.
+The existing property may require significant renovations, additions and alterations works (A&A), or a complete redevelopment to maximise returns.
+This strategy involves “flipping” the property, where an investor acquires the property at a lower price, adds value to the property, and then sells it for a significantly higher price.
+Opportunistic investments also include greenfield development deals, where an investor would purchase an undeveloped plot of land and develop a building on it based on market demand.

-Since most of the returns on a property using the opportunistic strategy are through capital appreciation, investors are able to obtain an IRR of above 15%, although the risk of investing in an opportunistic property is also correspondingly higher.
+Since most of the returns on a property using the Opportunistic strategy are generated through capital appreciation, investors will typically be able to obtain an internal rate of return of more than 15%, although the risk of investing in an opportunistic property is also correspondingly higher.

-Specialisation is a contrasting investment strategy, whereby investors focus on a particular asset type, using a proven strategy in the hopes of repeated success in their investments.
-In real estate investment, this typically involves investors investing in a particular property type and using the same strategy for all their investments, specialising in that particular investment area.
+Specialisation is an investment strategy that is the direct opposite of diversification.
+Investors who adopt this strategy typically focus on a particular asset type, using a proven strategy, with the hope of achieving repeated successes in their investments.
+In real estate investment, this typically means that investors would invest in a particular property type using the same strategy for all their investments, and specialising in that particular area of investment.

-However, specialisation holds a significantly higher risk than diversification, since a downturn in the specialised investment market may cause losses throughout the specialised investment portfolio, leaving investors much more vulnerable to changes in the market.
+However, specialisation holds a significantly higher risk than diversification, since a downturn in the specialised investment market may lead to losses throughout the entire specialised investment portfolio.

-Diversification protects investors from this risk, meaning that a loss in one investment within the portfolio is less likely to equate to a net loss in the portfolio overall.
+Diversification protects investors from this risk, meaning that a loss in one investment within an investment portfolio will be less likely to lead to a net loss for the overall portfolio.
 However, both specialisation and diversification have their advantages and disadvantages.
 Investors should consider what they want out of their own investment portfolio and select their investments accordingly.

-Overall, diversification is a key part of reducing risk in an investment portfolio.
-Real estate allows investors to diversify their portfolio even within a single asset type through a combination of different sectors, markets and strategies.
-However, diversifying assets requires a degree of existing knowledge about the property market and investors may need to consult with experienced real estate professionals before entering into an investment.
+Diversification is an important way to reduce risk in an investment portfolio.
+Real estate allows investors to diversify their portfolio even within the asset class itself through a combination of different sectors, markets and strategies.
+However, diversifying your investment portfolio requires a certain degree of existing knowledge about the property market, and investors may need to consult with experienced real estate professionals before entering into an investment.

-RealVantage is a co-investment platform run by experienced professionals in the real estate industry.
-RealVantage allows investors to invest across the full real estate spectrum, with opportunities around the world and in various strategies and property types.
-Investors can select the property they wish to invest in with full transparency on the investment approach, guided by advice from expert investors.
+RealVantage is a co-investment platform managed by experienced real estate professionals.
+RealVantage allows investors to invest across the full real estate spectrum across geographies, strategies and property types.
+Investors may select the property they wish to invest with full transparency on the investment approach, and guided by the advice of real estate veterans.